Ministers of other Churches FAQs

 Where are the application forms?

-Email firstname.lastname@example.org to register your interest and you will be sent the application forms within the application period: January to March for new applicants, May to August for existing applicants seeking to change or extend their status.
+Email email@example.com to register your interest and you will be sent the application forms within the application period: January to March for new applicants, though no new applications are being accepted at this time, May to August for existing applicants seeking to change or extend their status.

 I've only just been ordained - is that ok?